dovydas55/Dots_Reborn/README.md

 ##### High Scores:
 * Player can select between displaying high scores from moves mode or timed mode
 * In the display, player can switch between high scores for different board sizes
-* Player can clear high scores
+* Player can clear high scores for each board size
 * High scores are stored in SQLite database

 ##### Additional features: